Rock Star (TV series): Show information

 Alice in Chains was approached by the producers of Rock Star for the show's second season, but the band turned the offer down.

-In the final episode of season two auditions were announced for a third season.
+In the final episode of season two, auditions were announced for a third season.
 However, CBS announced in May 2007 the series would not be renewed for a third season due to the premiere of another Burnett series, Pirate Master.
 Burnett has made a statement that he would like to bring Rock Star back for a third season.
 Velvet Revolver was a potential candidate; however, the band declined.

 The show is notable for having future season 5 American Idol contestant Chris Daughtry audition for its first season.
 Daughtry did not make the cut for Rock Star: INXS.

 Rock Star aired on CBS in the United States, Sky One in the UK, FOX8 in Australia, TV3 in New Zealand, Skjár einn in Iceland and Global in Canada.

 Currently Supernova are no longer active, their last appearance together was in 2008.
 First season winner J.D.
 Fortune had been the lead singer of INXS for about six years from 2005 to 2011.
 The band decided not to renew the expiring contract for him after the Original Sin tour ended in August 2011.
+INXS themselves later disbanded in 2012.